Get help to classify textiles and which headings and codes to use.

 - designed to cover the upper part of the body

-- with a full or partial opening from the neckline
+- with a full or partial opening from the neckline - generally at the front

 - with sleeves

-- generally with a collar
+- usually with a collar

 - with no pockets below the waist